martineau-sw/cpp-dsa/linked_list/linked_list.md

 A data structure consisting of nodes containing data and a pointer to its neighboring node.
 Since it is non-contiguous, it is stored on the heap and requiring iteration to access elements rather than directly as found in arrays.
 Linked lists dynamic structure affords constant time prepending and appending, making them a viable option for collections of uncertain size.
+This being the case, distinctions are made on time complexity analysis for front/back and arbirtary cases.

 ## Operations

-### Find
+### Element access

+Element access by either index or value requires head to tail iteration unless given index or index of value is at 0 or length-1; this unfortunately affects any other operation that depends on arbitrary element access of any kind in the worst case.

 #### Front